unparallel-innovation/IoT-Catalogue-External-Service/README.md

 # IoT Catalogue external service

-Allows the communication between a node application and IoT Catalogue through a queue, and data subscription.
+Allows the communication between a node application and IoT Catalogue through actuibs, and data subscription.

 ## Connection